AlexandrSokolov/java_language/collections/maps/faq.maps.md

   key -> System.currentTimeMillis());
 ```

-### Create a map from a key to a list of multiple values and put a value into that list associated with the key
+### Into a map of a key to a list mappings add a new list and then add a value into that list

 ```java
 map.computeIfAbsent(key, k -> new ArrayList<V>()).add(newValue);